Tirth-Patel-5/weather-app/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 Weather App
 A simple and responsive frontend application built with React that fetches and displays weather data from the OpenWeatherMap API.
-The app allows users to search for a city's current weather and 5-day forecast, with a clean UI and a light/dark mode toggle for enhanced user experience.
+The app allows users to search for a city's current weather and 5-day forecast, with a clean UI for enhanced user experience.
 Features

 City Search: Search for weather data by entering a city name.